jaxcsharp/jaxcsharp/README.md

 - 👋 Hi, I’m @jaxcsharp
-- 👀 I’m interested in coding idle games
+- 👀 I’m interested in coding games
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m not looking to collaborate
 - 📫 How to reach me (dont)